Table of Contents

 This post may contain affiliate links.
 Please read my disclosure policy.

-Making harissa paste from powder
+Can you make harissa paste from powder?

 Making harissa from scratch is best done in a large batch, with lots of chili peppers.
 While this will give the most authentic result, it’s not always practical.